The Modern Whig Institute does not accept funding from unions, corporations or special interest groups -- just our fellow citizens, like you.

 The funds I am donating are not being provided to me by another person or entity for the purpose of making this contribution.

-Contributions to The Modern Whig Party of America are not tax-deductible.
+Contributions to The Modern Whig Institute are not tax-deductible.

 James Hazen commented on Getting the word out, and joining the conversation 2016-07-21 03:11:43 -0400I’ve actually been thinking that getting people writing and sharing their thoughts is exactly what we need for some publicity.
 When I first learned about this party a few weeks ago, I was very excited about the idea and eager to read more about it.
 I became a little discouraged after googling around and not finding very much written recently about the Whig party.